-In addition to the above Overdue Borrowings, the Group breached certain terms and conditions of the Senior Notes due 2018 during the year ended 31 December 2016.
-As a result, the principal amount of the Senior Notes due 2018 of RMB2,774,800,000 was reclassified to current liabilities as at 31 December 2016 (note 18).
+In addition to the above Overdue Borrowings, the Group was in breach of certain terms and conditions of the Senior Notes due 2018 as at 31 December 2017.
+The Senior Notes due 2018 were due for repayment on 4 March 2018 and the principal amount of the Senior Notes due 2018 was RMB2,613,680,000.

 As stipulated in the relevant loan and financing agreements in respect of certain borrowings of the Group other than those mentioned above, any default of the Group's borrowings may result in cross-default of these borrowings.
-As a result of the above default events, the principal amount of borrowings of RMB4,192,126,000 have been reclassified as current liabilities as at 31 December 2016 (note 18).
+As a result of the above default events, the principal amount of borrowings of RMB4,430,823,000 were considered as cross-default, for which borrowings of RMB1,738,697,000 with original contractual repayment dates beyond 31 December 2018 have been reclassified as current liabilities as at 31 December 2017 (note 12).